mindersec/minder/docs/docs/ref/rules/branch_protection.md

 ## `branch_protection_allow_deletions` - Whether the branch can be deleted

-Allow users with push access to delete matching branches.
+This rule allows you to allow users with push access to delete matching branches.

 ### Entity
 - `repository`